aaronksaunders/KinveyGeoTag/README.md

 ## Using the App
 The app shows a map highlighting the user's current location.
 The map is annotated with nearby hotels (from the 3rd-paty location service) as well as yours and other user's notes that match your selected tags.

-Tap the "page curl" button to see a list of nearby tags.
+Tap the "Tags" button to see a list of nearby tags.
 Selecting a tag will cause the user to subscribe to be notified for new notes with that tag as well as display those notes on the map.

 To enter a new note, type in the text field.
 Any word preceded by a `#` will be added as a tag.